 When I was in my first year, despite being blessed with good architecture subject grades, my grades for my minors also helped a lot.
 If you’re an incoming freshman for architecture school, check out my different tips on how not only to survive but also succeed at uni here, but if you’re still thinking about whether you want to pursue or not, check out my post here.

-What are the “worst habits” to look out for as an architecture student?
+Planning your days could help significantly in avoiding these “worst habits”.
+What are the these you’d want to look out for as an architecture student?

 - Getting used to having little to no sleep